 Tentative Research Projects

 Student participants will be assigned to a research group mentored by a UNC Charlotte faculty member.
 The research topics will be within the area of expertise of the faculty mentor.
-Our department has broad expertise across mathematics and statistics, including financial math, statistics, number theory, probability theory, and scientific computing.
+Our department has broad expertise across mathematics and statistics, including inverse problems, statistics, number theory, probability theory, and scientific computing.
 Some sample REU topics are listed below.

 - Project 4: On the zeros of partial sums of the Riemann zeta function.